Skip to main content

 note

-• Files that have been modified since the acquisition are ignored, and other files are updated to the latest revision.
+• Files that have been modified since retrieval are ignored, and other files are updated to the latest revision.

-To undo changes in uncommitted files and revert to the original revision, follow the steps below.
+To undo changes to uncommitted files and revert to the original revision, follow these steps:

 Procedure